Fontainebleau Agreements

-The Fontainebleau Agreements were a proposed arrangement between the France and the Vietminh, made in 1946 before the outbreak of the First Indochina War.
+The Fontainebleau Agreements were a proposed arrangement between the France and the Viet Minh, made in 1946 before the outbreak of the First Indochina War.
 The agreements affiliated Vietnam under the French Union.
 At the meetings, Ho Chi Minh pushed for Vietnamese independence but the French would not agree to this proposal.
+Negotiations on the future of Vietnam and Cochinchina between the two sides failed, leading to Ho Chi Minh having to sign a modus vivendi with France to make further concessions to salvage the situation on September 15 (nominally the 14th).

-When the Vietnamese government wrote a draft constitution without reference to the French, the latter attempted to regain control of French Indochina, contributing to the outbreak of the Indochina War.
+When visiting Marseille, instead of the warm welcome when Ho Chi Minh first arrived in France, overseas Vietnamese protested and called him a "traitor" (Việt gian).
+While the Viet Minh's regime made a constitution without reference to the French Union in November, the latter attempted to regain control of French Indochina.
+Generally the tough stance of both sides led to the First Indochina War between them on December 19.